corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ### Development Notes

-It is best to clone this repository in a directory _other_ than `<Stellaris User's Directory>/Paradox Interactive/Stellaris/mod`, and then make a connection to the `mod` folder in this repository via a `*.mod` file's `path` property.
+It is best to clone this repository into `<Stellaris User's Directory>/Paradox Interactive/Stellaris/mod`, and then make a connection to the `mod` folder via a `*.mod` file's `path` property.
+That will ensure the game can see the files, and also that CWTools will parse them.
 Also note that the README.md file exists in the `mod` directory but is symbolically linked in the root directory.